Alexei Navalny Was Poisoned With Novichok Nerve Agent 'To Silence Him,' Merkel Says

 Novichok is the same nerve agent used to poison former KGB spy Sergei Skripal and his daughter, Yulia, in a 2018 attack in Britain that Western nations have blamed on Moscow.

-Steffen Seibert, a spokesman for Merkel, said that Germany condemns the attack in the strongest possible terms and urges the Russian government to explain what happened.
+Steffen Seibert, a spokesman for Merkel, said that Germany condemns the attack on Navalny in the strongest possible terms and urges the Russian government to explain what happened.

+Navalny, 44, is one of Russian President Vladimir Putin's most prominent critics and has investigated well-placed officials over potential instances of corruption and abuse of office.

-Navalny, 44, fell ill on a commercial flight to Moscow from the Siberian city of Tomsk on Aug.
+He fell ill on a commercial flight to Moscow from the Siberian city of Tomsk on Aug.
 20, forcing the plane to make an emergency landing.
-His spokesperson, Kira Yarmysh, said she saw him drink one thing: a cup of tea at the airport in Tomsk.
+Navalny's spokesperson, Kira Yarmysh, said she saw him drink one thing: a cup of tea at the airport in Tomsk.

 Two days later, the activist and politician was airlifted from Siberia to the Charité hospital in Berlin.
 Navalny remains in a medically induced coma, but in a recent update, German doctors said his condition is stable and that his life is not in danger.

-Navalny is one of Russian President Vladimir Putin's most prominent critics.
-The opposition leader has also investigated well-placed officials over potential instances of corruption and abuse of office.

 When Navalny was being treated in Siberia, doctors claimed there were no traces of poison in his system.
-Instead, they said he was suffering from a blood sugar imbalance.
+They said he was suffering from a blood sugar imbalance.

+Russian officials have called for caution in discussing what happened to Navalny, dismissing "premature and unsubstantiated accusations" about the presence of poison in his system.

+Putin's press secretary, Dmitry Peskov, said last week that the Kremlin did not see any grounds to launch a criminal probe into Navalny's condition despite German doctors' initial findings he had been poisoned.
+But one day later, Putin "expressed interest in a thorough and impartial investigation of all the circumstances of the incident," the Kremlin said.

 Merkel's office said the government is hoping Navalny will make a full recovery.